tempertemper/www.tempertemper.net/src/site/posts/2014-01-28--switching-to-gmail.md

 - Gmail is a paid service (it's good value though, as it comes alongside a bunch of pretty [useful looking apps](https://workspace.google.co.uk/)), but at less than a fiver a month it's worth it for me.
 Set up can be a bit of a pain and, once it's all ready to use, getting your emails in there is a bit of an arduous process.
 You can send and receive emails from more than one
 - There are some fundamental concepts that are different from what you'll be used to as a non-gmail user.
 For example, there's no such thing folders.
 Emails are 'labelled' instead, but visually they look just like folders.
-The confusion comes when an email has more than one label– you’ll see the same email in two folders.
-Takes a bit of getting used to and, as I said earlier, it’s a blog post in itself– watch this space!
+The confusion comes when an email has more than one label-- you’ll see the same email in two folders.
+Takes a bit of getting used to and, as I said earlier, it’s a blog post in itself-- watch this space!
 - Google use every opportunity they can to ram Google+ down your throat.